Sunday Football Sweet & Savory Teriyaki Chicken Wings

 - 1 teaspoon minced garlic

-- 1 teaspoon ginger powder
+- 1 teaspoon dried ginger powder

 - Cover, refrigerate and marinate for at least an hour.
 Pre-heat oven to 350 degrees F.

-- **Note: Make sure to have a basting brush (cooking brush to “paint” more sauce onto the wings) handy for the next step!**
+- Transfer marinated chicken to a 9x13-inch casserole dish, greased with cooking spray.
+Make sure to reserve the remaining marinade in a bowl. **Note: Make sure to have a basting brush (cooking brush to “paint” more sauce onto the wings) handy for the next step!**